Fly-E Group, Inc. (FLYE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fly-E Group, Inc. ("Fly-E" or the "Company") (NASDAQ: FLYE)have opportunity to lead the securities fraud class action lawsuit.
+28, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fly-E Group, Inc. ("Fly-E" or the "Company") (NASDAQ: FLYE).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLY-E (FLYE), CLICK HERE BEFORE NOVEMBER 7, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?